swaps-io/flex-pool-contracts/README.md

 > Check out [rebalance](#rebalance) section for info on how tuner's `rebalanceAssets` should be taken into account when
 > checking pool asset availability for a `take`.

-The `taker` ensures that the total amount of the received assets is sufficient to guarantee at least _min give assets_ for the enclave on another chain.
+The `taker` ensures that the total amount of the received _take assets_ is sufficient to guarantee at least _min give assets_ for the enclave on another chain.
 The details of this security validation logic depend on implementation of a specific taker [provider](#transfer).
 After validation, and, usually, transfer of _minimal_ needed asset to underlying protocol, a take provider transfers unspent assets surplus to the take solver.

 #### Give